viamrobotics/docs/docs/appendix/glossary.md

 You can establish remotes to parts in different robots.
 However, Viam recommends using a client application to control interaction between robots.

-**Remote UI**: Uses the Web JS SDK and provides UI elements to control a robot via WebRTC.
+**Remote UI**: Uses the Web JS SDK and provides UI elements to control a robot using WebRTC.

 **Robot**: An organizational concept, consisting of either one _part_, or multiple _parts_ working closely together to complete tasks.
 The robot represents the configuration and entry point for one or more computers (and the components they control) coupled into one logical grouping of parts that work together to complete tasks.